vikas-bandaru/exciting-java/docs/resources/exercises/eod_self_review/w2-day07-eod-sr.md

 ---

 # Module 1: Java Foundations
-## Day 5: Introduction to Java through BlueJ
+## Day 7: Objects & Classes Contd.
 ### Self Review
 ---
 Today, we have covered a lot of new ground, and we have introduced a lot of new concepts.